microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    The scanning examples repository contains sample projects for a number of build systems and languages including C# with MSBuild, and Maven and Gradle with Java.

-## Exercise 1: Set up a build definition that integrates with SonarCloud
+## Exercise 1: Set up a pipeline that integrates with SonarCloud

 We will set up a new build pipeline that integrates with SonarCloud to analyze the **SonarExamples** code.
 As part of setting up the pipeline we will create a SonarCloud account and organization.

-1. In your new Azure DevOps project, go to **Builds** under **Pipelines** tab, then click on **+New** to create a new build pipeline.
+1. In your new Azure DevOps project, go to **Pipelines** under **Pipelines** tab, then click on **New Pipeline** to create a new build pipeline.

-1. You have 2 possibilities : Configure the pipeline with the YAML editor, or with the classic assistant.
+2. You have 2 possibilities : Configure the pipeline with the YAML editor, or with the classic assistant.

 ### **YAML Editor**